 TV and BT Sport

-To put it bluntly, BT TV doesn’t match Sky when it comes to sheer number of channels.
-Yet you’ll find packages that include AMC, Gold and National Geographic.
-Some of the higher-end packages will include a YouView+ box to record telly too.
+You’ll find packages that include AMC, Gold and National Geographic.
+Some of the higher-end packages will include a YouView+ box to record programmes and films too.

 BT landline and phone deals